The Smashing Pumpkins: Every Album Ranked From Worst To Best

 10. Zeitgeist (2007)

 The Smashing Pumpkins reunion of 2006 – after years of bitter recrimination – did not go to plan.
 Their highly-anticipated comeback album Zeitgeist was arguably harpooned before a single note of it was ever heard.
 The problem here was not so much songcraft as it was a sense of branding: the record suffered more from a common sense of disappointment that it was not made by all four original members (Billy, Jimmy Chamberlin, D’arcy Wretzky and James Iha), rather than its own inherent quality.
-True, the manner in which the album was mixed is perplexing and it is certainly bloated in places, but give Zeitgeist a spin in 2018 – and you’ll have to, it’s not on streaming services – and you’ll also hear no shortage of gems.
+True, the manner in which the album was mixed is perplexing and it is certainly bloated in places, but give Zeitgeist a spin today and you’ll also hear no shortage of gems.
 We present to you, the jury, the impossibly brilliant Bring The Light, which features an interstellar guitar solo of the highest order.

 9. Monuments To An Elegy (2014)